 Overprotection sometimes looks like jealousy or possessiveness, and some people even romanticize it.
 But there’s a difference between a partner expressing insecurity and a partner interrogating you about every interaction with another person.
 If their “protection” feels more like control, trust that instinct.

-These tactics mess with your perception and make you doubt your own judgment.
+These emotional abuse examples mess with your perception and make you doubt your own judgment.

 Gaslighting is when your partner denies things they said or did, tells you that you’re remembering wrong, or insists you’re “crazy” for being upset.
 Over time, you start questioning your own reality.
 You might even apologize for things that weren’t your fault because you’ve lost trust in your own perception.